kovetskiy/vim-autoresize/README.md

 ## History

-I've tried [autoresize.vim](https://github.com/vim-scripts/autoresize.vim) and it was awesome, but it has awful limitations — works only with 2 splits and I don't belived that reasons for such limitations are exists.
+I've tried [autoresize.vim](https://github.com/vim-scripts/autoresize.vim) and it was awesome, but it has awful limitations — works with 2 splits only.
+I don't belive that reasons for such limitations are exists.

 ## Installation